tracker

 Have you faced challenges in the industry?

-One thousand percent yes.
+One thousand percent, yes.
 Being in an industry where it is impossible to control the outcome of our efforts, I continuously have to be my own source of motivation to keep going.
-Choosing to chase my goals and dreams is a choice to make everyday, and at times it proves to be very hard to show up but that's when showing up matters most.
-It builds resilience, character and supports my strong ethic.
-Dealing with rejection is a battle that each dancer faces.
+Choosing to chase my goals and dreams is a choice I make everyday, and at times it proves to be very hard to show up; but that's when showing up matters most.
+The battle of working in this industry builds resilience, character and supports my strong ethic.
 Learning how to not take each rejection personally and to use it as a source of redirection takes great strength, maturity and self confidence.

 What are some professional highlights you’ve experienced since entering the industry?

-I am currently most excited to be performing at Sony Hall this month for Leg Up on Life benefiting the Trevor Project.
+I am most excited to be performing at Sony Hall this month for Leg Up on Life benefiting the Trevor Project.
 This event aims to promote inclusivity in the industry, specifically supporting the LGBTQI+ and BIPOC communities.
-Each artist involved donates their time and all ticket profits go towards donations.
-It is an incredible community event and I am so excited for the opportunity to perform for such an amazing cause.
-The other project I am excited for is coming up at the end of the month.
-A mentor of mine, Nijawwon Matthews, who was also my professor at Pace, asked me to assist him as he sets a new piece for the upcoming Pace show.
+Each artist involved donates their time and all ticket profits are allotted towards donations.
+It is an incredible community event and I am so excited for the opportunity.
+The other project I am excited occurs towards the end of the month.
+A mentor of mine and past professor at Pace, Nijawwon Matthews, asked me to assist him for setting a new piece for the upcoming Pace show.
 I absolutely love working with Nijawwon and am excited for the opportunity to be back at Pace and share my expertise and artistry with the current program dancers.
-The show will hit the Stage in April!
+The show will hit the stage in April!

 Videos